berkeley-scf/python-bootcamp-fall-2017/python.md

 **Exercise**

 - Use *pd.merge()* to merge the continent means for life expectancy for 2007 back into the original *dat2007* dataFrame.
-- Explore the pandas documentation to see if  there is a way to add the continent means as a column without an explicit merge (i.e., mimicing capability built into dply)?
+- Explore the pandas documentation to see if  there is a way to add the continent means as a column without an explicit merge (i.e., mimicing capability built into dplyr)?

 Matplotlib
 ---------------